docker/compose/docs/rails.md

       links:
         - db

-With those files in place, we can now generate the Rails skeleton app using `fig run`:
+With those files in place, we can now generate the Rails skeleton app using `docker-compose run`:

-    $ fig run web rails new . --force --database=postgresql --skip-bundle
+    $ docker-compose run web rails new . --force --database=postgresql --skip-bundle

-First, Fig will build the image for the `web` service using the `Dockerfile`.
+First, Compose will build the image for the `web` service using the `Dockerfile`.
 Then it'll run `rails new` inside a new container, using that image.
 Once it's done, you should have a fresh app generated:

     $ ls
-    Dockerfile   app          fig.yml      tmp
+    Dockerfile   app          docker-compose.yml      tmp
     Gemfile      bin          lib          vendor
-    Gemfile.lock config       log
+    Gemfile.lock condocker-compose       log
-    README.rdoc  config.ru    public
+    README.rdoc  condocker-compose.ru    public
     Rakefile     db           test

 Uncomment the line in your new `Gemfile` which loads `therubyracer`, so we've got a Javascript runtime: